ksu-cs-textbooks/cis300/content/stacks-queues/queues.md

 ## Introduction to Queues

-Stacks provide LIFO access to data, but sometimes we need FIFO access.
+Stacks provide LIFO access to data, but sometimes we need first-in-first-out, or *FIFO*, access.
 Consider, for example, the computation of capital gains from stock sales.
 Typically an investor will buy shares of a stock commodity at various times and for different prices.
 When shares are sold, the amount